-This basketball that is made from a high-quality composite leather material, which is to be expected from the company that provided the basketballs for the Olympics.
-The composite leather is durable and strong but does require a small break-in period until it gets a bit softer and less slippery.
+This basketball is made from a high-quality, composite leather material, not unexpected from the company that provided the basketballs for the Olympics.
+The composite leather is durable and strong, but does require a small break-in period until it gets a bit softer and less slippery.

-This ball features a wide channel design, which I feel helps to keep a good grip on the ball.
-The 12-panel design means that there will be more seams and channels on the ball.
-This design is great for giving you the optimal fingertip control on your free throws and jump shots.
+This ball features a wide channel design, which helps to keep a good grip on the ball.
+The 12-panel design means there will be more seams and channels on the ball.
+This design is great for optimal fingertip control on your free throws and jump shots.